Sean Murphy Player Props: Braves vs. Athletics

 Sean Murphy At The Plate

+- Murphy leads Atlanta with 46 hits, batting .291 this season with 21 extra-base hits.

-- Among the qualifying hitters, he ranks 27th in batting average, while his on-base percentage ranks eighth and he is eighth in slugging.
+- Among qualifying hitters in MLB play, he ranks 24th in batting average, eighth in on-base percentage, and eighth in slugging.

-- Murphy will look to extend his nine-game hitting streak.
-He's batting .400 with one homer over the course of his last outings.
+- Murphy will look to extend his 10-game hitting streak.
+He's batting .421 with one homer over the course of his last games.

-- In 17 games this season (38.6%), Murphy has picked up an RBI, and in eight of those games (18.2%) he had two or more.
+- Murphy has an RBI in 18 of 45 games this season, with multiple RBI in eight of them.
 He has also driven home three or more of his team's runs in six contests.

-- In 50.0% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (13.6%).
+- He has scored in 48.9% of his games this year, with more than one run scored in 13.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.